aws-samples/config-resource-compliance-dashboard/README.md

 Graphs that report summarized insights about resource configuration data, including detailed information about EC2 and EBS.
 Evaluate your resilience to AZ-level events by checking the distribution of your EC2 instances across Availability Zones.

 #### Tag compliance
-Visualize the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
-You can deploy this rule to find resources in your accounts that were not launched with your desired tag configurations by specifying which resource types should have tags and the expected value for each tag.
-The rule can be deployed multiple times in AWS Config.
+Visualize the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html) or one of the several [rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) ending with `-tagged`.
+You can deploy these rules to find resources in your accounts that were not launched with your desired tag configurations.

 ![CRCD](images/tag-compliance-summary.png "AWS Config Dashboard, Tag Compliance")